MULVANEY LAW OFFICES, PLLC

 Cases Taken And Not Taken, And Why

 I am a transactional attorney.
 I do not take litigation cases.
-In addition to my primary practice are cases, I also takes cases such as: Uncontested Joint Petition Divorce or Legal Separation, Pre-nuptial & Post-nuptial Agreements, Name Changes, Debt Collection Defense, Debt Negotiation & Settlement, Fair Debt Collection Practices Act Issues, Collection Proof Issues for Retired or Disabled Clients, Foreclosure, Short Sale or Loan Modification Advice, Buying or Selling a Home Advice, LLC Formation Advice, Residential Lease Review, Consumer Protection & Warranty Issues, Home Contractor Issues, Quitclaim Deeds, Easement Issues, HOA Issues, Affidavits of Small Estates, Review of Client’s Parents Estate Plans, and other matters that are not in the wheelhouse, and don’t generate much revenue, but either directly or indirectly lead to cases in the wheelhouse.
+In addition to my primary practice are cases, I also takes cases such as: Uncontested Joint Petition Divorce or Legal Separation, Pre-nuptial & Post-nuptial Agreements, Name Changes, Debt Collection Defense, Debt Negotiation & Settlement, Foreclosure, and Consumer Protection & Warranty Issues.
 These types of non-core matters are addressed for marketing purposes, since a practice emphasizing non-core matters would fail.
-A common expression for this is when an experienced lawyer tells a new lawyer not to “major in minors,” which is to say not to take small cases.
+A common warning among lawyers is not to “major in minors,” which is to say, not to take small cases.

 5 Reasons to Hire Me – Christopher S. Mulvaney.